asynchroza/nulascript/README.md

 > def a = 5;
 5

+# NB: you don't need to dereference references in loop conditionals
 > for (def b = &a; b < 10; true) { log("hello"); }
 hello
 hello